-Some of his recent works are the series Amoenus, the idea behind to create a spatial sound experience.
+Some of his recent works are the series Amoenus, the idea behind creating a spatial sound experience.
 According to him, the best and preferred one was GUTZ, a blindfolded sonic experience.
 An hour of sound performance by the sound artists and composers Jose Macabra, Aki Pasoulas, Christian Duka and Guy Harries.
-The audiences blindfolded opened inner senses to a 58 multichannel sound system.
+The audience blindfolded opened their inner senses to a 58 multichannel sound system.

-Duka’s latest interdisciplinary piece is UR: Human Presence.
-A collective and group performance with the use of strobe lights and sound compositions, with female voices.
+His latest interdisciplinary piece is UR: Human Presence.
+A collective and group performance with the use of strobe lights and sound compositions with female voices.
 The whole experiment has elements from dance, theatre, light art, music and sound art, as well as performance and body art.
-UR consist of two sound artists, four contemporary dancers, a performance artist, a visual artist and 30 witnessing participants come together to portrait the inner workings of the human body.
+UR consist of two sound artists, four contemporary dancers, a performance artist, a visual artist, and 30 witnessing participants who come together to portray the inner workings of the human body.

-Christian Duka is currently writing a Routledge book on sound-driven, participatory and interdisciplinary artistic experiences that use space as an instrument.
+He is currently writing a Routledge book on sound-driven, participatory and interdisciplinary artistic experiences that use space as an instrument.
 He explores the affective power and psychological implications of sound-driven interdisciplinary artistic experiences, and the absence of boundaries separating audiences from performers.
-As he remarks “I guess my practice tries to aid and satisfy that natural need of human connection”.

 The main aim behind my practice is to create spaces where audiences are empowered to co-create sound-driven artistic experiences through the use of their body.
 I am interested in the absence of divides between “artists” and “audiences”, as I believe everyone has an innate ability to express her/himself.